Want to skip the waitlist? 🤫

 That way, as the founder, if I take a step back, I take a vacation, or I step out of the company altogether, the company still has this existing, engaged, thriving culture.
 That's the biggest differentiator, and that's why we sort of approach it differently at different stages.

-That was awesome.
-Moving on to a different topic - what's your take on memes for B2B companies?
+What's your take on memes for B2B companies?

 So also if you search my Twitter for memes, I have a lot of hot takes on those too.
 So generally I think they're worth doing.